vivekFuneesh/TinyUrl/README.md

 # TinyUrl
- (For the time being, it's combination of mongo's random and my sequential... wait for final 1st release to have a best alternate of bit.ly)
+ (For the time being, it's combination of mongo's random and my sequential... wait for final 1st release to have a best  and free alternate of bit.ly)

  generator of unique tiny values